oiao/clut/README.md

 This package implements 3d [color lookup tables](https://en.wikipedia.org/wiki/3D_lookup_table) (CLUT) for image manipulation and saving/loading from and to the [HaldCLUT](http://www.quelsolaar.com/technology/clut.html) format.

-The package was originally created for the purpose of re-creating CLUT filters from a set of edited and un-edited images.
+It package was originally created for the purpose of re-creating CLUT filters from a set of edited and un-edited images.
 When is this necessary?
-Usually, if one wanted to 'rip' a filter from your favourite app, all that needs to be done is loading an identity HaldCLUT image and applying the desired filter to it.
+Usually, if one wanted to pull a filter from your favourite app, all that needs to be done is loading an identity HaldCLUT image and applying the desired filter to it.
 This is not easily possible if the application of a filter happens on a camera instead of an app, since the raw image data is often modified directly.